Thal, St. Gallen: History

 Thal is first mentioned in 1163 as curtis tale.

-The Weinburg was of regional importance as the seat of noble dynasties (1419-1686), of federal importance as a county recorder's office (1686-1772) and of European importance as the seat of the Prince of Hohenzollern-Sigmaringen (1817-1929).
-After the First World War, the House of Hohenzollern-Sigmaringen was impoverished and Prince Friedrich von Hohenzollern (1891-1965) was forced to sell the Weinburg estate.
+The Weinburg was of regional importance as the seat of noble dynasties (1419–1686), of federal importance as a county recorder's office (1686–1772) and of European importance as the seat of the Prince of Hohenzollern-Sigmaringen (1817–1929).
+After the First World War, the House of Hohenzollern-Sigmaringen was impoverished and Prince Friedrich von Hohenzollern (1891–1965) was forced to sell the Weinburg estate.
 The Steyler Mission Society (Societas Verbi Divini, SVD) was found as the buyer.
 On 2 December 1929, the contract of sale was concluded.
 One year later, the Weinburg could be opened under the new name Gymnasium Marienburg, first as a mission school.
-The secondary school was followed by a theological seminary and finally a heigh school.
-In the summer of 2012, High School closed its doors.
+The secondary school was followed by a theological seminary and finally a high school.
+In the summer of 2012, the high school closed its doors.

 The 1983 UCI Road World Championships (cycling) took place in Altenrhein, a village in the municipality.